ronaldtorres/website/_posts/2016-04-22-framework-oriented-programming.md

 Let's our persistency framework.
 With `File > New Project` create a Framework *(it can be either iOS/OSX)* we'll make it universal later on using a configuration file.
 In the creation dialog, select the option for adding the project to the Workspace that you have opened.
 The project will be automatically added to the same workspace.

 ### 3. Making it universal
 You might have notice that frameworks have different settings depending on the platform.
 If you create an iOS Framework and a MacOS framework and diff the project build settings you'll notice that some parameters differ.
-Fortunately, configuration files allow conditional variable assignment *(you can read more abou it [here](https://pewpewthespells.com/blog/xcconfig_guide.html))*.
+Fortunately, configuration files allow conditional variable assignment *(you can read more about it [here](https://pewpewthespells.com/blog/xcconfig_guide.html))*.
 It allows specifying the configuration depending on other variables like the SDK.
-In this project you'll find an [universal config file](Config/Base.xconfig) that takes advantage of that to haven an universal configuration.
-Once you set that `.xcconfig` file as the configuration for youf Framework it could be used from a `iOS/tvOS/macOS/watchOS` application.
+In this project you'll find an [universal config file](https://github.com/pepibumur/framework-oriented-programming/blob/master/Config/Base.xcconfig) that takes advantage of that to haven an universal configuration.
+Once you set that `.xcconfig` file as the configuration for your Framework it could be used from a `iOS/tvOS/macOS/watchOS` application.
 Here's a short example of how the configuration file looks like:

 {% highlight bash %}
 SUPPORTED_PLATFORMS        = iphoneos iphonesimulator appletvsimulator appletvos macosx watchsimulator watchos